codebyzeb/g2p-plus/README.md

 The **phonemize** mode will take a text file of utterances and convert them into phonemes using IPA.
 This takes advantage of the *espeak* back-end and the language to phonemize to needs to be specified.
 For example, to phonemize the child utterances produced by the extract tool, run the following:

 ```
-python childes_processor.py phonemize processed/Eng-NA/child.txt en-us -o phonemized/child.txt
+python childes_processor.py phonemize processed/Eng-NA/adult.txt en-us -o phonemized/adult.txt
 ```

-This will phonome the child utterances found at `processed/Eng-NA/child.txt` and phonemize them using the `en-us` backend for espeak, placing the phonemized file into `phonemized/child.txt`.
+This will phonome the adult utterances found at `processed/Eng-NA/adult.txt` and phonemize them using the `en-us` backend for espeak, placing the phonemized file into `phonemized/adult.txt`.
 You can also use the `-s` option to split the utterances using a test-valid-train split of 90-5-5.
 When doing this, provide a directory instead of a file for the out path.
 For example:

 ```
-python childes_processor.py phonemize processed/Eng-NA/child.txt en-us -o phonemized/Eng-NA -s
+python childes_processor.py phonemize processed/Eng-NA/adult.txt en-us -o phonemized/Eng-NA -s
 ```